nazmulidris/rust-scratch/macros/README.md

 > 📜 You can find another example of a attribute procedural macro from the syn docs called
 > [`trace-var`](https://github.com/dtolnay/syn/tree/master/examples/trace-var).

-## TODO: 🎗️ Example of a complex function-like macro that generates manager of things

-- TODO: take a look at https://github.com/dtolnay/syn/tree/master/examples/lazy-static

 ## Learning resources